-2018-2021 UNDERWATER WORLD by MDM Wholesale
+UNDERWATER WORLD & COLOURS OF WILDLIFE (2018-2023) by MDM Wholesale

 Making its debut early in 2018, German producer MDM Wholesale launched its first Underwater World coin.
 A three ounce silver coin with an antique finish, it featured a heavily dished reverse face inside a border, which was filled with a translucent blue enamel.
 Struck to an impressive level of ultra-high relief, each coin depicts a sea creature not only under the enamel, but also bursting through the surface of it, just as the animal would in reality.

 Even though the coin weighs in at 93.3 grams (3 troy ounces), the levels of high relief limit the diameter to 50 mm, but that’s certainly big enough to keep everything packed full of great detail.
-Antique-finished, these are fine examples of coins that, while they’ve undergone modification from their cleanly-struck origins, have done so in a clever and non-tacky way.
-Selling for around €250.00 on issue, they are limited to 999 examples of each.
+Antique-finished, these are fine examples of coins that, while they’ve undergone modification from their cleanly-struck origins, have done so in a clever way.
+A run of terrestrial animals using green enamel followed, with that series called Colours of Wildlife.

 2018 GREAT WHITE SHARK

 The shark reaches maturity around 15 years of age and was previously believed to have a life span of over 30 years.
-The true lifespan of great white sharks is far longer; now estimated to be as long as 70 years or more, making it one of the longest lived cartilaginous fish currently known.
+The true lifespan of great white sharks is far longer; now estimated to be 70 years or more, making it one of the longest lived cartilaginous fish currently known.
 Great white sharks can accelerate to speeds that exceed 56 km/h (35 mph).

 2018 SEA TURTLE